emilyfu1/shocks_productionnetworks/readme.md

     We are using the sixth level of disaggregation wherever possible.
 If a type of product doesn't have this level of specificity, we just take the most specific category available.

-2. [I-O use table and requirements tables for NAICS sectors](https://www.bea.gov/itable/input-output) from the US Bureau of Economic Analysis
+2. [I-O use table and requirements tables for NAICS sectors](https://www.bea.gov/itable/input-output) from the US Bureau of Economic Analysis, 2017 data
 3. [Concordance between PCE products and NAICS sectors](https://www.bea.gov/industry/industry-underlying-estimates) from the US Bureau of Economic Analysis
 4. The _\canada_ folder stores the Canadian versions of prices and expenditures data (and metadata) from Statistics Canada. we're not currently using these
 5. The _I-O\_old_ folder stores the I-O tables for older sector definitions from the US Bureau of Economic Analysis.
 We're not currently using these